Sparta, New Jersey: Local government

-Sparta Township is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager (Plan B) form of municipal government, implemented based on the recommendations of a Charter Study Commission as of July 1, 1960.
+Sparta is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager (Plan B) form of municipal government, implemented based on the recommendations of a Charter Study Commission as of July 1, 1960.
 The township is one of 42 municipalities (of the 564) statewide governed under this form.
 The governing body is comprised of a five-member Township Council whose members are elected at-large on a non-partisan basis for staggered four-year terms of office, with either two or three seats coming up for election in even-numbered years as part of the November general election.
 The council chooses a Mayor and Deputy Mayor from among themselves to serve one-year terms of office.
 The Township Council has the responsibility for all legislative matters.

 The Council's responsibilities include enacting ordinances and resolutions, establishing policies, preparing the annual budget with the assistance of the Township Manager and the Treasurer, and levying taxes.
 Additionally, the Council makes appointments to both the policy and decision-making boards and various advisory committees in accordance with general law and Township ordinances and resolutions.

 The council voted to shift its municipal elections from May to November, and voters approved a 2011 referendum that ended a requirement that a runoff election be held in June in the event that no candidate received a majority of votes in the May council election.
 The first election in which the candidates receiving the most votes won office was held in November 2012.

-As of 2024, members of the Sparta Township Council are Mayor David F. Smith (term on the council and as mayor ends December 31, 2022), Deputy Mayor Josh Hertzberg (term on council ends 2024; term as deputy mayor ends 2022), Daniel M. Chiariello (2022), Christine Quinn (2024) and Molly Ann Whilesmith (2022).
+As of 2024, members of the Sparta Township Council are Mayor Neill Clark (term on the council ends December 31, 2026; term as mayor ends 2024), Deputy Mayor Dean Blumetti (term on council ends 2026; term as deputy mayor ends 2024), Daniel Chiariello (2026), Josh Hertzberg (2024) and Christine Quinn (2024).

 In 2018, the township had an average property tax bill of $12,044, the highest in the county, compared to an average bill of $8,767 statewide.